edwinacunav/hiddenchest/README.md

 ### Supported image/audio formats

-These depend on the SDL auxiliary libraries.
+These depend on the SDL2 auxiliary libraries.
 For maximum RGSS compliance, build SDL2_image with png/jpg support, and SDL_sound with oggvorbis/wav/mp3 support.

 To run HiddenChest, you should have a graphics card capable of at least **OpenGL (ES) 2.0** with an up-to-date driver installed.

 ## Dependency kit

 To facilitate hacking, Ancurio had assembled a package containing all dependencies to compile mkxp on a bare-bones Ubuntu 12.04 64bit, but I have compiled HiddenChest on a Ubuntu 18.04 LTS 64bit installation.
 Compatibility with other distributions has not been tested.
 You can download it [here](https://www.dropbox.com/s/mtp44ur367m2zts/mkxp-depkit.tar.xz).
-Read the "README" for instructions.
+Read the "README.txt" file for instructions.

 ## Configuration

 HiddenChest reads configuration data from the file "hiddenchest.conf".
 The format is ini-style.
 Do *not* use quotes around file paths (spaces won't break).
 Lines starting with '#' are comments.
 See 'hiddenchest.conf.sample' for a list of accepted entries.

 All option entries can alternatively be specified as command line options.
 Any options that are not arrays (eg. RTP paths) specified as command line options will override entries in hiddenchest.conf.
-Note that you will have to wrap values containing spaces in quotes (unlike in hiddenchest.conf).
+Note that you will have to wrap values containing spaces in quotes (unlike in hiddenchest.conf file).

 The syntax is: `--<option>=<value>`